 Items submitted to the Academic Archive must be saved in one of the following file formats.

-These formats are categorized as having a “high confidence level” for potential for future file migration by the Florida Center for Library Automation (FCLA)1, and are categorized by the Massachusetts Institute of Technology (MIT)2 as a “supported format” for DSpace.
-They are considered sustainable as defined by the Library of Congress.3
+These formats are categorized as having a “high confidence level” for the potential for future file migration by the Florida Center for Library Automation (FCLA) This link opens in a new window1, and are categorized by the Massachusetts Institute of Technology (MIT) This link opens in a new window 2 as a “supported format” for DSpace.
+They are considered sustainable as defined by the Library of Congress This link opens in a new window.3

 After submission, each item will be reviewed by library staff before it is approved for access.
 Documents submitted in non-preferred formats will be converted by the library to the appropriate format, and the submitter will be notified.

 The formats indicated with an asterisk (*) are preferred.

 The following factors limit the ability to provide complete digital preservation.
 Files will not be accepted if one or more of these factors are present:

 File formats in the Academic Archive will be reviewed every three years to confirm they are still current.
 Currency will be determined by consulting documentation by leaders in the field, including, but not limited to, FCLA, MIT, and the Library of Congress.